McMadRedDad/WaterAnalyzer/protocol.md

 - `operation`  - "import_gtiff"
 - `parameters` - {
     "file": "`/path/to/file.tif`",  **!!!no local paths for remote servers; fine for now!!!**
-    "band": `band number`           - [INT] what spectral band the file represents }
+    "band": `band name`             - [STRING] what spectral band the file represents }

 *RESPONSE*